somethingwithproof/chef-nginx-cookbook/CONTRIBUTING.md

 This cookbook follows the Chef community's coding standards:

-- Use ChefStyle for Ruby style guidelines
+- Use Cookstyle for Ruby and Chef-specific style guidelines
+- All custom resources should include `unified_mode true`
-- Follow Chef best practices for resource design
+- Follow Chef Infra 18+ best practices for resource design
-- Write clear, maintainable code
+- Write idempotent, platform-flexible code
+- Use helpers for platform-specific logic
+- Ensure backward compatibility where possible
-- Include thorough tests for any changes
+- Include thorough tests for any changes (unit tests with ChefSpec, integration tests with InSpec)
+- Document all custom resources, helpers, and complex recipes

 ## Git Commit Guidelines